DataCanvasIO/HyperTS/docs/en_US/source/contents/0600_custom_functions.rst

                 raise ValueError('Check whether the task type meets specifications.') return transformer

-4. Build the search space
+4. Build the Search Space
 ************

 Add the estimator to the search space, in which the hyperparameters also could be defined properly to ensure the performance.